Skip to Main Content

 Table 1: cite to Va.
 Code Ann. (published by LexisNexis)

-Use table T1 to find rules of other US jurisdictions.
+Use table T1 to find rules for other US jurisdictions.
 For example, to cite a North Carolina statute, find North Carolina in Table T1 and follow the requirements.

 For additional examples, see the Basic Bluebooking--Statutes in Legal Documents tipsheet, provided courtesy of the Law Library at the Pace Law School.